-My time at the Strasburg Railroad, which still runs under it’s original charter dating from 1832, was one the greatest railroading experiences that I have ever, or will ever, have.
-The atmosphere was very enjoyable, early July weather in Pennsylvania being very mild, and the setting being in Amish farmland.
+My time at the Strasburg Railroad, which still runs under it’s original charter dating from 1832, was one the greatest railroading experiences that I will ever have.
+The atmosphere of being in Amish farmland was very enjoyable, as was the weather.
 It was enhanced with an old station to buy your tickets from and a 12” gauge children’s railroad around the station’s complex.
 Before our departure, my family and I were able to stroll around and look at the engine that was to pull our train, former Norfolk and Western 4-8-0 #475, and some of the buildings.
 Upon departure, we got into our car and found our seats.
 For the choice of cars, I would recommend the open-air car, which made the ride way more enjoyable with nice fresh air and the sights of beautiful countryside without having to look through a window.
 Just after we left the station we saw a motel where, instead of renting a room, you rent a caboose.
 There are some railroad crossings along the short 5 mile trip, and they provide the chance to hear that great steam whistle.
 After one of the crossings, this one being at Cherry Hill, there is a passing siding along the line past at Groff’s Grove, where, when the railroad is running two trains at once, the trains meet.
 Sadly, when I was there it was just the one train running, and we didn’t get to see a meet.
 After that the last place of importance we got to was Lehman Place ( a.k.a.
-Paradise Pennsylvania), the end of the line.
+Paradise, Pennsylvania), the end of the line.
 At Lehman Place, the railroad has a runaround track so the engine can pull chimney first back to Strasburg, after pulling tender first to Lehman Place.
-The Strasburg Railroad interchanges with Amtrak’s former Pennsylvania Railroad Harrisburg line at Lehman Place and, during my visit, an electric Amtrak train went by at such a high speed that my mom wasn’t able to get a good still picture of it (I got video though).
+The Strasburg Railroad interchanges with Amtrak’s former Pennsylvania Railroad Harrisburg line at Lehman Place and, during my visit, an electric Amtrak train went by at such a high speed that if I had blinked I would have missed it.
 The runaround complete, we started the short trip back to Strasburg.
 I went back to the complex the next day to railfan a bit and to get a t-shirt of the railroad after stopping at the Railroad Museum of Pennsylvania (see earlier post).
 There was very friendly service at the railroad, and I would highly recommend anyone in the area to pay a visit to the Strasburg Railroad, one of the oldest operating railroads in the whole world.

 Here are pictures from my visit: